apwebber/LutzPOCFlux/README.md

 flux = mf.get_flux()
 ```

-Alternatively the calculated flux ratio can be used against another npp array provided serately.
+Alternatively the calculated flux ratio can be used against another npp array provided seperately.

 ```python
 from lutzpocflux import MakeFlux